timbo-de-sosa/Bloodborne5e/README.md

   - Healing Word
 - All fly speeds are zero
 - All characters are proficient with all Hunter weapons, including firearms
+- Characters may start with three of these weapons, any combination of trick weapons and firearms
 - Monks may use their bonus action unarmed strike after using Hunter Weapons as if they'd used a monk weapon

 ## Enemy Behavior